I was talking to a potential new client the other day, and he told me they had tons of writers. So why was he looking to hire Egg?

-Why You Might Need a Content Strategist
+Why You Should Be Hiring a Content Strategist

 So you’ve been dabbling in this whole content marketing trend (spoiler alert: it’s not a trend) for a while now, and you’re not impressed with results.
 In fact, you really aren’t sure your blog or any other content piece is driving new business.

-You might even know how to go into your analytics dashboard to find out who’s visiting your site.
+You might even know how to go into your dashboard to find out who’s visiting your site.
 Some people visit your blog, but not an impressive number.